-In the aftermath of the COVID-19 pandemic, nonprofits are looking for new ways to garner support for their causes and show their thanks to generous donors.
+Nonprofits are always looking for new ways to garner support for their causes and show their thanks to generous donors.

-Especially as your supporters will have different comfort levels for events, it’s important to offer engagement opportunities that don’t require in-person attendance.
-In the wake of these changes, product fundraisers present an easy, fun, and effective way to engage all of your supporters.
+Especially when your supporters are already giving so much by donating to your organization, it’s important to offer engagement opportunities that are convenient for them.
+Product fundraisers present an easy, fun, and effective way to connect with your supporters.

 - What Is a Product Fundraiser?